 And here’s a peek at the interior of medicine cabinet #2…

 First order of business was to remove the doors, and then remove the mirrors.
 No worries as the mirrors will find a forever home too – not the landfill.
 Once the doors were off, it was time to give this twin set a good cleaning.
-In order to prep them, I used White Lightning, like I’ve done in the past, to give them a through cleaning.
+In order to prep them, I gave them a through cleaning.

 Look at my bucket of water after I wiped them both down.
 Blucky!
 It always amazes me how dirty something can be even though to our eye it’s not that bad.

 Before I started to refinish them, I did some hole filling with wood filler and made minor repairs here and there.
 It amazed me that the previous owners had these hung on the wall using screws through the micro thin backing and not proper hardware.
 These things are not light!
 I will remedy that soon to make them safe.

 Since their original finish isn’t the greatest, there were stains and mixed woods to boot, paint is my best friend.
 No primer needed, just putting it on with my favorite Stubby Brush.

 After the first coat cures for about 2 hours, I apply a second coat.
 During the time the first coat is curing on the first cabinet, I spray paint the hardware and begin the first coat on the other cabinet.
 I decided to redo them in two different ways just for fun’s sake.
 I’m anxious to see which one you like best.